Cadovvl/trainer/Readme.md

 # Sample readme

-This is a repo for Language Trainer
+## This is a repo for Language Trainer!